 Thomas.
 You are quite right.
 My error.
 I should not have changed your code.
 I apologise.
 I've restored it to the state in ReplaceFile_2.patch. r3350.

 Very good team work here, guys.
 That's what open source is all about.
 Thank You Thomas and Axel.
 Good Stuff.

-#11 Updated by Thomas Beutlich about 4 years ago
+#11 Updated by Thomas Beutlich over 4 years ago

 actually I am not sure what the minimum OS requirement for exiv2 is but I could remember the GetFileInformationByHandle patch.
 So it is now there for sake of consistency.